Pavel Sudoplatov: Functions in political police and intelligence apparatus

-Sudoplatov was recruited into the Cheka in 1921, at the age of fourteen, and was promoted to the Secret Political Department (SPO) of the Ukrainian State Political Directorate (OGPU) in 1927.
+Sudoplatov was recruited into the Cheka in 1921, at the age of 14, and was promoted to the Secret Political Department (SPO) of the Ukrainian State Political Directorate (OGPU) in 1927.

-He transferred to the Soviet OGPU in 1933, moving to Moscow, and soon after became an "illegal", operating under cover in a number of European countries.
+He transferred to the Soviet OGPU in 1933, moved to Moscow and after became an "illegal", operating under cover in a number of European countries.

 Assassination of Yevhen Konovalets

-On May 23, 1938 in Rotterdam, Sudoplatov assassinated Yevhen Konovalets, leader of the Organization of Ukrainian Nationalists, by giving him a box of chocolates containing a bomb.
+On May 23, 1938 in Rotterdam, Sudoplatov assassinated Yevhen Konovalets, the leader of the Organization of Ukrainian Nationalists, by giving him a box of chocolates containing a bomb.

 According to Sudoplatov, the order to assassinate Konovalets came directly from Joseph Stalin, who had personally told him: "This is not just an act of revenge, although Konovalets is an agent of German fascism.
 Our goal is to behead the movement of Ukrainian fascism on the eve of the war and force these "gangsters" to annihilate each other in a struggle for power."

 After delivering the bomb to Konovalets, Sudoplatov calmly walked away and waited nearby to verify that it had successfully detonated.
 He then walked to Rotterdam's railway station and boarded a train for Paris.
 Soon after, with the assistance of the NKVD, Sudoplatov was smuggled into the Second Spanish Republic, where he briefly served in combat against Francisco Franco's Nationalists.

-Due to his sudden disappearance, both the Dutch police and the OUN immediately suspected Sudoplatov of Konovalets' murder.
+His sudden disappearance made both the Dutch police and the OUN immediately suspect Sudoplatov of Konovalets' murder.
 Consequently, a photograph of Sudoplatov and Konovalets together was distributed to every OUN unit.
 According to Sudoplatov, "[i]n the 1940s, SMERSH [...] captured two guerilla fighters in Western Ukraine, one of whom had this photo of me on him.
 When asked why he was carrying it, he replied, "I have no idea why, but the order is if we find this man to liquidate him".